SanithuM/Weather_App/README.md

 - Favorites screen caches per-city weather futures so the list doesn't re-fetch on every rebuild.
 - Long-press to enter multi-select mode and delete multiple favorites; swipe a city row to delete a single city.

-## Developer Notes

-- `WeatherProvider` currently reads `SharedPreferences` for unit selection at fetch-time.
-For lower latency and simpler testing, consider injecting `SettingsProvider` into `WeatherProvider` so it keeps an in-memory flag and listens for changes.
-- Wind unit handling: when requesting `units=metric`, OpenWeather returns wind speed in m/s; when `units=imperial`, wind is returned in mph.
-The details UI normalizes/scales values for display based on the selected wind unit.
-- Pressure: OpenWeather returns pressure in hPa (same numeric value as mbar).
-The UI will label values as `hPa` or `mbar` per user choice.